HL7/cqf-recommendations/pages/methodology.md

 * [MedicationRequest](StructureDefinition-cpg-medicationrequest.html): Recommendation for a specific medication
 * [ProposeDiagnosisTask](StructureDefinition-cpg-proposediagnosistask.html): Recommendation to propose a specific diagnosis
 * [CollectInformationTask](StructureDefinition-cpg-collectinformationtask.html): Recommendation to collect specific information using a questionnaire
+* [EnrollmentTask](StructureDefinition-cpg-enrollmenttask.html): Recommendation to enroll (or unenroll) a patient in a pathway or strategy
 * [RecordDetectedIssueTask](StructureDefinition-cpg-recorddetectedissuetask.html): Recommendation to record a specific detected issue
 * [RecordInferenceTask](StructureDefinition-cpg-recordinferencetask.html): Recommendation to record a specific inference
 * [ReportFlagTask](StructureDefinition-cpg-reportflagtask.html): Recommendation to report a particular flag